Public liability claims

 Businesses, councils and local authorities have a duty of care to those visiting their premises or using their roads, for example, to ensure they are safe and that any risk to public safety is minimised.

-Why Thompsons Solicitors should be your first choice when making a compensation claim after an accident in a public place
+Why Thompsons Solicitors should be your first choice when making a public liability claim

-Thompsons Solicitors has a team of personal injury experts nation-wide, who have extensive experience in running successful public liability claims for people who have been injured in accidents in public places – from sprained ankles and broken bones, to scarring and more serious injuries.
+Thompsons Solicitors has a team of public liability solicitors nationwide, who have extensive experience in running successful public liability claims for people who have been injured in accidents in public places – from sprained ankles and broken bones, to scarring and more serious injuries.